elfi-dev/elfi/docs/usage/BOLFI.rst

 .. parsed-literal::

-    INFO:elfi.methods.posteriors:Using optimized minimum value (-1.3110) of the GP discrepancy mean function as a threshold INFO:elfi.methods.mcmc:NUTS: Performing 1000 iterations with 500 adaptation steps.
+    INFO:elfi.methods.posteriors:Using optimized minimum value (-1.4121) of the GP discrepancy mean function as a threshold INFO:elfi.methods.mcmc:NUTS: Performing 1000 iterations with 500 adaptation steps.
     INFO:elfi.methods.mcmc:NUTS: Adaptation/warmup finished.
 Sampling...
-    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.404.
-After warmup 96 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
+    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.422.
+After warmup 80 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
     INFO:elfi.methods.mcmc:NUTS: Performing 1000 iterations with 500 adaptation steps.
     INFO:elfi.methods.mcmc:NUTS: Adaptation/warmup finished.
 Sampling...
-    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.408.
-After warmup 126 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
+    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.414.
+After warmup 85 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
     INFO:elfi.methods.mcmc:NUTS: Performing 1000 iterations with 500 adaptation steps.
     INFO:elfi.methods.mcmc:NUTS: Adaptation/warmup finished.
 Sampling...
-    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.372.
-After warmup 99 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
+    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.408.
+After warmup 73 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
     INFO:elfi.methods.mcmc:NUTS: Performing 1000 iterations with 500 adaptation steps.
     INFO:elfi.methods.mcmc:NUTS: Adaptation/warmup finished.
 Sampling...
-    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.461.
-After warmup 142 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.
+    INFO:elfi.methods.mcmc:NUTS: Acceptance ratio: 0.404.
+After warmup 74 proposals were outside of the region allowed by priors and rejected, decreasing acceptance ratio.

 .. parsed-literal::

     4 chains of 1000 iterations acquired.
-Effective sample size and Rhat for each parameter: t1 2022.00178671 0.999973259741
+Effective sample size and Rhat for each parameter: t1 1848.12533825 0.999883608451
-    t2 1806.17269482 1.00236546195
+    t2 2060.13369699 0.999774254928
-    CPU times: user 1min 36s, sys: 1.42 s, total: 1min 37s
+    CPU times: user 1min 27s, sys: 1.21 s, total: 1min 28s
-    Wall time: 51.7 s
+    Wall time: 46.6 s

 The sampling algorithms may be fine-tuned with some parameters.
 The default
 `No-U-Turn-Sampler <http://jmlr.org/papers/volume15/hoffman14a/hoffman14a.pdf>`__
-is a complicated algorithm, and in some cases one may get warnings about diverged proposals, which are signs that `something may be wrong and should be investigated <http://mc-stan.org/misc/warnings.html#divergent-transitions-after-warmup>`__.
+is a sophisticated algorithm, and in some cases one may get warnings about diverged proposals, which are signs that `something may be wrong and should be investigated <http://mc-stan.org/misc/warnings.html#divergent-transitions-after-warmup>`__.
+It is good to understand the cause of these warnings although they don't automatically mean that the results are unreliable.
 You could try rerunning the ``sample`` method with a higher target probability ``target_prob`` during adaptation, as its default 0.6 may be inadequate for a non-smooth posteriors, but this will slow down the sampling.

 Note also that since MCMC proposals outside the region allowed by either the model priors or GP bounds are rejected, a tight domain may lead to suboptimal overall acceptance ratio.
-In our MA2 case this is unfortunately quite common.
+In our MA2 case the prior defines a triangle-shaped uniform support for the posterior, making it a good example of a difficult model for the NUTS algorithm.

 Now we finally have a ``Sample`` object again, which has several convenience methods: